Mental health and mental health first aiders in the workplace

 - After completing all the requirements, trainees will receive certification as a Mental Health First Aider plus other resources such as workbooks, digital reference manual and access to MHFA support

-What are the benefits of having MHFA?
+What are the benefits of having mental health first aiders?

 MHFA training provides several benefits in the workplace, including: